×

 The Collaborate feature can help when:

-• More than one person from an organization needs to work on a request.
+• more than one person from an organization needs to work on a request.

-• An applicant or grantee needs someone else to upload a document, fill out certain questions, or sign off on their request (e.g., a fiscal sponsor, or executive director).
+• an applicant or grantee needs someone else to upload a document, fill out certain questions, or sign off on their request (e.g., a fiscal sponsor, or executive director).

-• An applicant or grantee needs an efficient way for someone else to view, edit, and/or submit their application or follow-up form (e.g., a grant agreement, or final report).
+• an applicant or grantee needs an efficient way for someone else to view, edit, and/or submit their application or follow-up form (e.g., a grant agreement, or final report).

 Click here to learn more about how the Collaborate works.